yt-project/yt/doc/source/analyzing/fields.rst

 Fields in yt
 ============

+Fields are spatially-dependent quantities associated with a parent dataset.
+Examples of fields are gas density, gas temperature, particle mass, etc.
 The fundamental way to query data in yt is to access a field, either in its raw form (by examining a data container) or a processed form (derived quantities, projections, and so on).
 "Field" is something of a loaded word, as it can